chrislicodes/udacity-data-analyst-nanodegree/README.md

 ### P1: Investigate a Dataset (Gapminder World Dataset)

-In this project I learned all steps which are involved in a typical data analysis process.
-I posed questions and answered them after I gathered, cleaned and wrangled the data into an usable format.
-After that I communicated the results in several ways.
+This project involved all steps needed in a typical data analysis process.
+This includes posing questions, gather, wrangle and clean data and answer the posed questions, assisted through visualizations and statistics.

 Out of the project: